ProvableHQ/sdk/README.md

 #### 3.5.4 Aleo State

 In Aleo, the state of an application is managed through records.
 An Aleo account can create a transaction to consume a record and produce a new record in its place.
-Records on Aleo are encrypted to the record owner address, ensuring that all records in Aleo are fully private.
+Records in Aleo are encrypted to the record owner address, ensuring that all records in Aleo are fully private.

 ### 3.6 Your first Aleo Program: Making a transfer